jon-jacky/Piety/editors/README.md

 The name *edsel* is from the [Edsel](https://en.wikipedia.org/wiki/Edsel)
 automobile:
 [*it has the new ideas next year's cars are copying!*](https://www.alamy.com/stock-photo-ford-edsel-advert-for-the-1958-model-edsel-convertible-25549787.html?imageid=B9FEB0EB-5F12-45D5-9327-D0BB90416BF1&p=13044&pn=1&searchId=6cb698f459186cbb7fdcfa8a40b23782&searchtype=0)

+### dmacs ###

+**dmacs.py** is a display editor where you invoke *edsel* functions by typing emacs control keys (or key sequences).
+When running *dmacs*, you no longer have to use the Python REPL to edit.
+Every *edsel* function can be invoked by a keystroke or two.

+To run *dmacs*, first start *sked*, then *edsel*, as described above.
+Then,

+    ...
+    >>> import dmacs
+    >>> from dmacs import dm
+    >>> dm()

+After you type *dm()*, the Python prompt does not appear because Python is busy executing the *dm* function.
+Now you can type emacs control keys to edit.
+To exit *dm* and return to the Python prompt, type the control key *M-x* ("meta x", formed by holding down the ALT key while you type x).
+Then the *dm* function returns and the Python prompt reappears.
+Now you can return to typing *edsel* function calls (or any other Python statements).

+To see what control keys are available, see the *keymap* dictionary in the *dmacs.py* source code file, which associates each key with its function.
+Each control key has the same function in *dmacs* as it does in *emacs*.
+(There is one exception: C-x C-r invokes *dmacs save_reload*, which writes out the current buffer to a file and reloads that file as a Python module.)

+There is no control key to enter append mode.
+Instead, simply type RETURN at any time while running *dmacs*.
+An empty line will open below the current line and the blinking cursor will appear there.
+Now append mode works just as it does in *sked* and *edsel*: you can type in any number of lines, editing in the most recent line as you go, until you type a period at the beginning of line to exit append mode.

+When *dmacs* is in append mode, it does not respond to any of its control keys.
+It is easy to enter append mode by mistake by typing RETURN, or to remain in append mode by forgetting to type the period.
+If your session seems unresponsive, try exiting append mode by  typing RETURN then a period at the beginning of a line.

+When *pmacs* needs a string, to name a file, buffer, search string, or replacement string, it prompts for it on the line below the status line.
+Type the string and press RETURN.
+You can edit the string inline before you press RETURN.
+There is always a default, just press RETURN to accept it.
+To cancel the operation, type '???' by itself, or at the end of the string, then press RETURN.

+The only reason to use *M-x* to return to the Python REPL while using *dmacs* is to view and assign configuration variables, such as *sked.lmargin* etc.

+In *dmacs*, as in *sked* and *edsel*, you can only use control keys to edit within a line when you are entering that line in append mode, or when you are entering a string in response to a prompt.

+The name *dmacs* means 'dumb emacs' or maybe 'grade D emacs', barely above F (fail).

 Revised Jun 2023